eendroroy/dotfiles/README.md

 ## License

-The project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The project is available as open source under the terms of the [AGPL3 License](https://opensource.org/license/agpl-v3).